Lawyers, Trump and money: Ex-president spends millions in donor cash on attorneys as legal woes grow

 “The FEC is a dysfunctional agency that often fails to enforce the law because several commissioners don’t genuinely support the mission of the agency and favor a deregulatory approach to campaign finance laws,” Ghosh said.

-The hands-off approach, he added, has allowed Trump to exploit the people who give him money to help him politically.
+The hands-off approach, he added, has allowed Trump to exploit people who give him money.

 “It does feel like donors are being taken advantage of to advance Donald J. Trump’s personal interests,” Ghosh said.

-In a recently unsealed court filing, Smith and his team of prosecutors described Trump’s decision to pay the legal fees of co-defendants and potential witnesses as part of a pattern of his “obstructive conduct” in its investigations.
-The former president “presents a significant risk of tampering with evidence (and) seeking to influence or intimidate potential witnesses,” according to the filing.
+In a recently unsealed court filing, Smith and his team of prosecutors described Trump’s decision to pay legal fees of co-defendants and potential witnesses as part of a pattern of “obstructive conduct.”

-Those concerns are amplified in court records filed by Smith’s team in the Mar-a-Lago case.

-About two weeks after the FBI found reams of classified documents in a storage room, Trump called a Mar-a-Lago employee with whom he is alleged to have discussed deleting security camera footage of the property, according to a July indictment.
-Trump assured the employee, property manager Carlos De Oliveira, that he would get him a lawyer.

 None of that matters to donors contacted by the AP.
 Dawn Smelcer of Fayetteville, North Carolina, a frequent donor to Trump’s 2024 campaign, said she’s backing Trump because of the “mistreatment” he’s endured.